Immunization in pregnancy and breastfeeding: Canadian Immunization Guide

 Travel vaccines

 Japanese encephalitis (JE) acquired during pregnancy carries the risk of intrauterine infection and miscarriage.
-Pregnant women who must travel to areas where the risk of JE infection is high should be immunized as the risk of disease outweighs the unknown risk of vaccination.
+Pregnant women and pregnant individuals who must travel to areas where the risk of JE infection is high should be immunized as the risk of disease outweighs the unknown risk of vaccination.
 Non-live typhoid vaccine should be considered when indicated for travel to endemic areas if risk factors for severe disease are present.
 Cholera and enterotoxigenic Escherichia coli (ETEC) travellers' diarrhea vaccine should be considered for those at risk of severe disease if infection occurs.

 Refer to vaccine-specific chapters in Part 4 for additional information.